Uber expects employees to return to office by Sept. 13

-(Reuters) - Uber Technologies Inc said on Wednesday it expects its employees to return to office by Sept.
+Uber Technologies Inc (UBER.N) said on Wednesday it expects its employees to return to office by Sept.
 13, making it one of the first major U.S. tech companies to set a return date.

 Employees will be required to work at least three days from office, Uber Chief People Officer Nikki Krishnamurthy said in a letter to workers.

-Many tech companies including Microsoft Corp and Salesforce.com have said they would start reopening their offices, months after the COVID-19 pandemic-induced lockdowns forced them to shift to work-from-home models.
+Many tech companies including Microsoft Corp (MSFT.O) and Salesforce.com (CRM.N) have said they would start reopening their offices, months after the COVID-19 pandemic-induced lockdowns forced them to shift to work-from-home models.

 Cloud-based software maker Salesforce said earlier this week it will allow vaccinated employees to return to some of its offices.
-While a few others, including Norwegian Cruise Line Holding Ltd, plan to make vaccinations mandatory at the workplace.
+While a few others, including Norwegian Cruise Line Holding Ltd (NCLH.N), plan to make vaccinations mandatory at the workplace. read more

 Our Standards: The Thomson Reuters Trust Principles.